 The Coronavirus Act 2020 brought with it a series of changes to the traditional eviction process, offering those that choose to rent additional protection throughout one of the most financially trying times in recent history.
 Essentially if a landlord is looking to remove a tenant from a property and begin the eviction process, they must first supply the appropriate tenant with apple notice.
 The act demands that landlords now provide a far greater period of notice before beginning the eviction procedure than what was previously asked.

-For any landlords that issued possession or eviction orders to tenants between the 26th and 28th of March 2020, a notice period of 3 months will have been required.
+For any landlords that issued possession or eviction orders to tenants between the 26th of March and the 28th of August 2020, a notice period of 3 months will have been required.
 In an effort to increase the support offered to the rental community as the impact of the COVID crisis has become more realised, the UK government has periodically extended the amount of notice required to be given by landlords.
-Notices that are issued of the 29th August 2020 are only valid if the landlord first gave the tenants of the rental property six months’ notice before proceedings commence.
+Notices that are issued from the 29th August 2020 to the 31st May 2021 are only valid if the landlord first gave the tenants of the rental property six months’ notice before proceedings commence.

 With this being said there is still some exceptional circumstance under which a landlord is able to remove a problem tenant early.
 If the problem tenant in question is consistently behaving in an antisocial manner, causing alarm in regards to domestic abuse, or involved in acts of rioting, then the landlord will be able to expedite the removal process, with the time periods for the amount of notice required to be given to tenants returning to that of pre Coronavirus status.
 Additionally, if the landlord has issued the tenant with a section 21 notice of eviction and the tenant has accumulated in excess of 6 months rental arrears, then once again the notice required to be given the tenant is reduced to only four weeks.